-The Company's objective when managing capital is to safeguard its ability to continue as a going concern in order to pursue the exploration of its mineral properties and maximize shareholders returns.
+The Company's objective when managing capital is to safeguard its ability to continue as a going concern in order to pursue the exploration of its mineral properties and maximize shareholders' returns.
 The Company satisfies its capital requirements through careful management of its cash resources and by utilizing bank indebtedness or equity issues, as necessary, based on the prevalent economic conditions of both the industry and the capital markets and the underlying risk characteristics of the related assets.
-As at June 30, 2014 and December 31, 2013, the Company had no bank debt.
+As at December 31, 2014 and 2013, the Company had no bank debt.

 Management reviews its capital management approach on an ongoing basis.
-There were no changes in the Company's approach to capital management during the six months ended June 30, 2014.
+There were no changes in the Company's approach to capital management during the year ended December 31, 2014.
 The Company is not subject to externally imposed capital requirements.